eslint/rfcs/designs/2024-baseline-support/README.md

 eslint --baseline ./src
 ```

 The above goes through each result item and messages, and counts the number of errors (`severity == 2`).
-If one or more such messages are found, the necessary details are stored in the baseline file.
+The necessary details are stored in the baseline file.
 By default, the baseline file is saved at `.eslint-baseline.json` .
 To control where the baseline is saved, another option will be introduced `--baseline-location`.
 That is a string argument specifying where the baseline must be saved.
 Here is an example
 how to generate the baseline and save the results to `/home/user/project/mycache`.

 ``` bash